Search this Site:

 Beyond the academic curriculum, the Economics Department aims to provide a welcoming environment in which academic risk taking is encouraged in which the contribution of all students is valued.
 The Department aims for greater diversity by attracting more females to take the subject and we seek, where possible, to add to the cultural capital of students who study Economics by encouraging participation in activities beyond the classroom.

-Economics Curriculum Statement
+Economics Curriculum Overview

 Stay Up to Date